This post contains a detailed guide for creating a mean reversion trading strategy.

 Example Trade Setup

 Following is an example of the trade setup we are looking for with this strategy.

-On the 20th January 2017, RSI(3) has been under 15 for three consecutive days and the stock has closed near its lows with an IBR score of 0.07.
+On the 20th January 2017, the mean reversion indicator RSI(3) has been under 15 for three consecutive days and the stock has closed near its lows with an IBR score of 0.07.
 We therefore go long on the next open which is the 23rd January (green arrow).

 We get a strong close on the 24th January and IBR is now 0.72.
 We therefore close our trade on the next market open for a profit of 3.15% after fees (red arrow).

-The idea behind this trade is that we want a stock that is holding oversold for a good few days as these are the most likely to spring back quickly.
+The idea behind this mean reversion example is that we want a stock that is holding oversold for a good few days as these are the most likely to spring back quickly.

 We don’t want to wait long to take profit so we are going to exit on the first decent up close.